 Α В

-Remuneration

-Name consisting of options Value at grant date
+Name Remuneration consisting of options Value at grant date

 \$

 Norman Kennedy 0% N/A

 Rebecca Holland-Kennedy 0% N/A

 Albert Harris 0% N/A

 Christopher Lambert 85% 231,809

 Phil Clifford 0% N/A

 Phil Sutherland(resigned 31 July 2007) 0% N/A

 Lachlan Rutherford 56% 83,320

-A = The percentage of the value of remuneration consisting of options, based on the value of options expensed during the current year.
+- A = The percentage of the value of remuneration consisting of options, based on the value of options expensed during the current year. - B = The value at grant date calculated in accordance with AASB 2 Share-based Payment of options granted during the year as part of remuneration.